Spin Current Generation Controlled by the N\'{e}el State in a Compensated Ferrimagnet

+We present the generated spin current as a function of temperature in Fig.~\ref{fig:SSEcurrent(I)}.
+The spin current is approximately proportional to $\Delta K = K_{\rm A}-K_{\rm B}$ and varies monotonically with temperature.
+The spin current is reversed when the magnetizations on both sublattices are flipped, because this operation exchanges the anisotropy parameters between the two sublattices (see the dashed lines in Fig.~\ref{fig:SSEcurrent(I)}).
+Thus, the sensitivity of the spin current sign to the sublattice labeling provides an effective means to directly distinguish between the two N\'{e}el states.

+This spin Seebeck effect can be understood as follows.
+The inequivalent energies of the two magnon modes lead to an imbalance in their thermal populations.
+For the $m=1$ configuration, the $+$ mode lies at higher energy than the $-$ mode.
+As a result, the contribution of the $-$ mode to the interfacial spin transfer dominates, giving rise to a net $z$-polarized spin current flowing into the normal metal.
+For the opposite spin configuration ($m=-1$), the relative energies of the two modes are interchanged, resulting in a spin current flowing in the opposite direction.

-For comparison, we also calculate the spin current generated by SSE in the FI-NM junction.
-The average of the spin current can be calculated in the same way as for the CF-NM junction and is obtained as
+For comparison, we consider the spin Seebeck effect in a junction between a ferromagnetic insulator (FI) and a normal metal (NM).
+The spin current is calculated in the same manner as for the CF--NM junction, leading to